Medicaid Long Term Care Benefits: Locations & Care Providers

 • Routine hygienic items and services

 Nursing Home Medicaid is available in every state and is classified as an entitlement, which means anyone who meets the eligibility criteria (financial and functional) must be covered and is guaranteed by law to receive benefits without wait.
 It is important to note, however, that the requirements to receive Medicaid are not the same in every state.
 Plus, not all nursing homes accept Medicaid, and those that do may not have available space when you or your loved one is ready for care.
-So, eligible Nursing Home Medicaid applicants are guaranteed nursing home coverage, but they are not guaranateed a spot in any facility they choose.
+So, eligible Nursing Home Medicaid applicants are guaranteed nursing home coverage, but they are not guaranteed a spot in any facility they choose.

 • A private room, unless it’s medically necessary